CASTEP background theory

 Local exchange-correlation functionals in CASTEP

 The exchange-correlation energy is given by Eq.
 DFT 7.
-There is only one local functional provided in CASTEP, the Perdew and Zunger (1981) parameterization of the numerical results of Ceperley and Alder (1980), CA-PZ.
+CASTEP only provides one local functional, the Perdew and Zunger (1981) parameterization of the numerical results of Ceperley and Alder (1980), CA-PZ.

-This particular prescription for the local representation of the exchange-correlation potential is considered to be one of the most accurate descriptions available (Srivastava and Weaire, 1987).
+This particular prescription for the local representation of the exchange-correlation potential is considered one of the most accurate descriptions available (Srivastava and Weaire, 1987).

 Gradient corrected exchange-correlation functionals in CASTEP